While one of the most common ways of managing our emotional state is by learning to manage our thoughts, there are times that:

 Give the client a couple of mins and then ask the client to let all the images and feelings settle down and then ask them to rub their hands, bring them closer to their eyes, feel the warmth in their eyes and then come back to the present and open their eyes wide awake.

 Request the client to have a sip of water.
 After the client opens their eyes, give them some time to break the state.
 Talk about other things for a couple of mins.
-Next move forward to the step3

-Test the Anchor
+Step 3: Test the Anchor

 To test the anchor, ask the client to close their eyes once again.
 Next ask them to bring the index finger and the thumb closer and press it tightly, exactly the way they were doing it at the time of creating the anchor.
 As the client does this, ask them to verbalise the emotion they are feeling.